 Parting Ways With Hero:

 In the early 2000s, Hero’s dependence on Honda gradually decreased, allegedly over differences in business motives and issues with royalty payouts.
 The final nail to the coffin was hammered in 2011 when Hero and Honda ended their joint venture.
-In the same year, Honda entered the quarter-litre performance segment with the CBR250R.
+In the same year, Honda forayed into the quarter-litre performance segment with the CBR250R.
 Its VFR-derived styling made the bike look elegant - appealing to a wide age-group.
-This coupled with the creamy 250cc liquid-cooled engine made the motorcycle a solid choice for tourers.
+This coupled with the creamy 250cc liquid-cooled engine made the Honda CBR250R a solid choice for tourers.
 It was capable of sustaining triple-digit speeds effortlessly and even today, it remains one of the most refined, reliable touring-friendly quarter-litre bikes in the country.

 In 2012, Honda launched the CBR150R in a bid to compete with the Yamaha YZF-R15.
 However, it wasn’t as exciting to ride as the R15 and eventually it ended up being discontinued when India transitioned from BS3 to BS4 emission norms.
 After the CBR twins, Honda couldn’t really make a lasting impact in the sporty segment except for the CB Hornet 160R which was launched back in 2015.
 The recently-launched CB300R has been more of a niche offering as the brand decided to bring it to our shores via the CKD (Completely Knocked Down) route in limited numbers.
-When it comes to big bikes, Honda launched its first CKD product, the CBR650F, in India back in 2015.
-Now, Honda has six different motorcycles in its premium portfolio which are sold exclusively through Honda BigWing dealerships.
+When it comes to big bikes, Honda launched its maiden CKD motorcycle, the CBR650F, in India back in 2015.
+Now, Honda has six different bikes in its premium portfolio which are sold exclusively through premium Honda BigWing dealerships.

 Into the future: